JaneliaSciComp/claude-howto/Walkthrough.md

 ## Exercise 2: Code Analysis

 When starting work on a new problem, always use a fresh context.
 This can be accomplished with the `/clear` command.
 It's important to manage your context over time.
 You may hit token limits, and the model may suffer context collapse even before that happens.
-Context collapse means that the model will not be able to use all of the information in them model.
+Context collapse means that the model will not be able to use all of the information in the context.
 Use `/context` to interrogate the current state of the context.
 You can use `/compact` to summarize the current context into fewer tokens.

 Let's also switch the model.
 The default model (Sonnet) is great for simple tasks, but when you want the best reasoning and analysis it's a good idea to switch to Opus.
 You can do this via the `/model` command.
 Remember that using Opus will use up your quota much faster, but it can be worth it.
 Use `/status` to view your current quota.